donaldkimtai/donaldkimtai/README.md

 ### Resume Intelligence SaaS
 AI system that generates and evaluates ATS-optimized resumes using LLM scoring.

-### Kubernetes Home Lab
-Cloud-native environment for deployments, scaling, and DevOps experimentation.

-### Security Research Lab
-OWASP-based security testing environment for vulnerability research.

-### IT Automation Systems
-Enterprise automation tools for identity management and IT workflows.

 ---

 ## Contact

 📧 donaldkimtai623@gmail.com
-📍 Nairobi, Kenya

 Open to opportunities in **Cloud Engineering, Security, and AI Systems**